Samx9x/Data-extraction-for-Billing-System/README.md

 ## Setup
 1. Clone the repository
 2. Install the required libraries: pip install -r requirements.txt

-Usage
+## Usage
 Run the individual scraper scripts for each platform:

-Error Handling
+## Error Handling
+Logs are maintained in
+bigbasket_scraper.log,
+flipkart_scraper.log,
+amazon_scraper.log

-Logs are maintained in bigbasket_scraper.log, flipkart_scraper.log, instamart_scraper.log, and amazon_scraper.log files for tracking errors and script execution.
+files for tracking errors and script execution.

-Contributions
+## Contributions
 Feel free to suggest improvements or open a pull request.